SaneaV/Application-Ecosystem-of-Moldavian-Filling-Stations/README.md

 # Structure

-- [Contract-Generator](/contract-generator) - is library used in the bundle between Rest-API and Telegram-Bot, Java classes are generated using Swagger OpenAPI generator.
+- [Contract-Generator](/contract-generator) - is a library used in the bundle between Rest-API and Telegram-Bot; Java classes are generated using Swagger OpenAPI generator.
+- [Report-Aggregate](/report-aggregate) - is a module that allows to aggregate Jacoco test coverage report data.
 - [REST-API](/rest-api) - is a web service offering a set of REST APIs for working with filling stations in Moldova.
 - [Telegram-Bot](/telegram-bot) - is a bot that uses Telegram messenger for comfortable search of information about locations and prices of Moldovan filling stations.